 MOH's SMR Rating (87) in the Managed Health Care industry is in the same range as ELV (98).
 This means that MOH’s stock grew similarly to ELV’s over the last 12 months.

-MOH's P/E Growth Rating (4) in the Managed Health Care industry is somewhat better than the same rating for ELV (37).
-This means that MOH’s stock grew somewhat faster than ELV’s over the last 12 months.
+MOH's P/E Growth Rating (2) in the Managed Health Care industry is in the same range as ELV (26).
+This means that MOH’s stock grew similarly to ELV’s over the last 12 months.

 | ELV | MOH | |